Last Updated on 03/11/2025

 “fashion,” “technology,” “travel,” and “health” are great examples.

-These words have high search volumes, attracting many people at various stages of their search for knowledge or products.
+These words have high search volumes, attracting a large number of people at various stages of their search for knowledge or products.

-Understanding the dual nature of head keywords is essential to knowing their use.
-They are both a lighthouse and a starting point, drawing many visitors while establishing the foundations for enhanced keyword strategies.
+Understanding the dual nature of head keywords is crucial for effectively utilizing them.
+They serve as both a lighthouse and a starting point, drawing many visitors while laying the foundations for enhanced keyword strategies.

-Savvy advertisers use them to build subject relevance and authority, incorporating these broad terms into a tapestry of more particular, long-tail keywords that better capture user intent.
+Savvy advertisers utilize them to establish subject relevance and authority, incorporating these broad terms into a tapestry of more specific, long-tail keywords that better capture user intent.

 Head keywords are the broad concepts that characterize the essence of a business, website, or content.
 They are the digital counterpart of book chapter titles, broad enough to cover a wide range of related concepts while remaining detailed enough to guide customers to their ultimate destination.

 One example of a head keyword is “sneakers.”
-It attracts a big audience looking for information about trainers but does not define the brand, kind, or intended purpose.
+It attracts a large audience seeking information about trainers, but does not define the brand, type, or intended purpose.

 Due to their wide nature, head terms frequently face intense competition from established websites and brands.
 Thus, new websites and companies should concentrate on secondary or niche keywords with less competition.